maybe-finance/maybe/README.md

 ## High-priority issues

-The biggest focus at the moment is on getting the app functional without some previously key external services (namely Plaid and Finicity).
+The biggest focus at the moment is on getting the app functional without some previously key external services (Plaid).

 You can view the current [high-priority issues here](https://github.com/maybe-finance/maybe/issues?q=is:issue+is:open+label:%22high+priority%22).
 Those are the most impactful issues to tackle first.